![]() |

 high quality furniture influenced by eighteenth-century French styles.
 Marcotte continued the business under the

-name Leon Marcotte and Company.
+name Leon Marcotte & Company.
 The firm

 fabricated stylish furniture and interior decoration for an affluent clientele